 I go through the images from your session and select the best.
 I am looking for the cream of the crop.
 I usually narrow it down to 20-30 images.
 Once I have the “final cut” selected I go through each individual picture.
 I look to correct any blemishes.
 Tiny details like baby acne or hairs on shirts once corrected can make all the difference in an image!
 My process also includes looking for images that would shine with a special touch like a vignette or a special color application.

-Your images will be ready for delivery within four weeks.
-All selected images will be delivered to you on USB device.
+Your images will be ready for delivery within four weeks from viewing.
+All selected images will be delivered to you on USB device or sent via email.
 I will provide a print release so that you can print your images at the lab of your choice without any hassle.
 You will need to have it with you when you place your order and / or when you pick it up.
 The license does not give you full copyrights to your images.
 It simply allows for printing and using your images in products you might want to purchase.

 Getting your photos printed